Kames, Argyll

 Kames (Camas nam Muclach) is a small village on the Cowal Peninsula, in Argyll and Bute, west of Scotland, on the shore of the west arm of the Kyles of Bute.

 Kames is now part of a continuous coastal strip of housing that joins onto Tighnabruaich.
 Kames has a grocery shop (containing a post office, and relaunched under new management as the "Kames Village Store" in late 2016), a church and a hotel.

 The Kames Hotel has views over the west arm of the Kyles of Bute.

 History

 Between 1839 and 1921 the village was involved in the transit of gunpowder that was made in the nearby inland settlement of Millhouse.
 The gunpowder plant owners built a pier and quay for the transport of their products.

 Sport and leisure

 National Cycle Route 75

 Kames is on the NCR75 a route from Edinburgh to Tarbert on the Kintyre peninsula.
 The National Cycle Network is maintained by Sustrans.

 Kyles of Bute golf club

 The Kyles of Bute golf club is located above Kames and was founded in 1907.
 It is a nine-hole course and has no bunkers, as the terrain provides enough hazards on the course.

-Transportation
+Transport

+Road

+Kames is situated on the B8000 that links to Tighnabruaich, about 2 km to the east, and to Millhouse, a similar distance to the west.
+From Tignabruaich, other roads provide provides connections to Dunoon, about 40 km away.
+An unclassified road connects Millhouse to Portavadie, a distance of some 6 km, from where a ferry runs across Loch Fyne to Tarbert on the Kintyre Peninsula.

+Bus

 The village is served by the 478 Dunoon–Portavadie bus, operated by West Coast Motors.